handshake-org/urkel/README.md

   bytes, similar to a typical merkle tree proof.
 This results in an extremely compact proof size.

-Proof size is the main focus of the Handshake protocol.
+Proof size was the main focus of the Handshake protocol.
 As name resolutions are a frequently requested operation, Handshake required proof sizes less than 1kb even after hundreds of millions of leaves are present in the tree.